 It is TBC's obligation to address, investigate and resolve any such concerns, raised in good faith, without fear of retaliation.
-Upon notification of an alleged violation, the NextEra General Counsel, the TBC Regulatory and Business Manager, the TBC Principal Attorney, or their designee will immediately begin an investigation into the alleged violation and notify CRO of the investigation.
+Upon notification of an alleged violation, General Counsel and the TBC Regulatory and Business Manager, or their designee will immediately begin an investigation into the alleged violation and notify CRO of the investigation.
 CRO will be kept apprised of the investigation until a resolution is reached.
 The investigation shall consist of gathering all relevant facts and data concerning the event(s) in question and reviewing those facts and data to determine whether, and to what extent, a violation has occurred.
 Corrective action will be taken and steps to prevent further violations will be implemented.